andisearch/claude-switcher/README.md

 # Claude Switcher

-A collection of scripts to easily switch between different authentication modes and providers for [Claude Code](https://claude.ai/code).
+A collection of scripts to easily switch between different authentication modes and model providers for [Claude Code](https://claude.ai/code).

 Never get stopped by rate limits again!
+Jump between your Claude Pro/Max subscription and API keys from Anthropic, AWS, Google Cloud and now Microsoft Azure on the fly and pick up where you left off.

+BONUS: Startups can use their compute credits across multiple clouds to run Claude Code; either as a companion to their subscription or purely with API keys.

-Brought to you by [Andi AI](https://andisearch.com).
+Claude Switcher is brought to you by the team from [Andi AI](https://andisearch.com).

 ## Features